NikhilSDate/FourInARowBot/README.md

 Angle brackets indicate a required parameter.
 Square brackets indicate an optional parameter.
 A value for an optional parameter, if given, indicates the default value for that parameter.
 For example, 'rows=6' means that the default value for the 'rows' parameter is 6.
+Only the values of parameters should be specified when running commands, not the names.
+See the example usage for each command for examples of this.

 | Command                                                                                         | Description                                                                                                                                                                                                                                                                              |
 |-------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|